 “Stop!
 You’ll have to wait!”

-You might need to change line 5, so it makes more sense:
+You might also want to change line 5, so it makes more sense:

 For example: